vmware-archive/scantron/README.md

     --username=USERNAME                        Username to scan with
     --password=PASSWORD                        Password to scan with
-    --private-key=PATH                         Private key to scan with (optional)
+    --private-key=PATH                         Private key to scan with (optional) --database=PATH                            Location to store report (optional and default to ./database.db)

 ### GENERATING NMAP RESULTS